nettings/drc-fir/README.md

-The reason for this fork is not to usurp a great piece of software, but rather to make my own compile fixes available to others and prevent drc-fir from succumbing to bit-rot.
+The reason for this fork is not to usurp a great piece of software, but rather to make my own compile fixes available to others and serve as a patch collection point between releases.
 If you like this software, please write to Denis.
 If you wish to make a donation to the original author, you can do so at his
 [sourceforge project page](http://sourceforge.net/donate/index.php?group_id=136217).
-I will try to get my fixes upstream every once in a while, so that this fork doesn't take on a life of its own.
+I will try to get the fixes collected here upstream every once in a while, so that this fork doesn't take on a life of its own.
+Contributions are welcome.